architecture-building-systems/CityEnergyAnalyst/docs/dashboard.rst

                              energy system in a certain scenario

-    life_cycle               Plots related to the life cycle assessment of buildings in a certain sceanrio.
+    life_cycle               Plots related to the life cycle assessment of buildings in a certain scenario.
 This includes diagrams about emissions, primary
                              energy consumption and operation costs